 Supply Chain Management

 Many companies vertically integrate to get control of the supply chain.
-This gives them more control of the production process and costs.
+This gives them more control over the production process and costs.
 A great example is Apple, which maintains its high design standards through vertical integration from design through retail.
-This gives the company enough of a competitive advantage that it is nearly a monopoly when it comes to high-end, innovative computers, smart phones, and music players.
+This gives the company enough of a competitive advantage that it is almost a monopoly when it comes to high-end, innovative computers, smartphones, and music players.

 But vertical integration is a disadvantage when it restricts flexibility.
 For example, newspaper companies invested hundreds of thousands of dollars in expensive printing presses.
 In 2000, internet companies like Monster.com started stealing help-wanted advertisers from them.
 Newspapers were stuck with the bill and the need to keep those presses running.
 They tried to compete by adding other paper-intensive media, like magazines, free press circulars, and community papers.
 Their investment in printing presses kept them focused on a dying medium.

-Corporations became more efficient in their operations, which also helps to free up cash.
-In addition, corporation Treasurers became more focused on making sure the cash they had was invested in "safe havens," such as U.S. Treasuries, municipal bonds and even their own stocks in "stock buybacks."
-They became more savvy about foreign exchange and interest rate risk.
+Corporations became more efficient in their operations, which also helped to free up cash.
+In addition, corporation Treasurers became more focused on making sure the cash they had was invested in "safe havens," such as U.S. Treasuries, municipal bonds, and even their own stocks in "stock buybacks."
+They became savvier about foreign exchange and interest rate risk.
 In other words, good companies squeezed cash out of their operations and cash management, since they couldn't rely on banks.
-(Source: Global Finance, Banking on innovation, November 2008)

 Efficient management of the supply chain can reduce costs, maximize customer value, and maximize competitive advantage.
 It entails effective coordination and control of linked sectors, departments, systems, and organizations.
 All facilitate the flow of production from conceptualization to point of sale of the product to the consumer.